 My fascination with pottery is rooted in a non-Cartesian belief in the power and agency of objects.
 Objects have the ability to transcend the intent of both maker and user, and handmade pottery is a quintessential form with which to capitalize on this potential.

 Borders between objects and symbols are porous, if not non-existent, and I seek out living systems which investigate and illuminate the object/symbol interface.
 I utilize participant-observation in research and favor experience over objectification, as advocated by the concept of “Primalism,” coined by art historian Robert Farris Thompson: “…primalism lets us measure just how far we've traveled -- how far we've been pulled forward -- from the devouring primitivism of the past.”
 Robert Farris Thompson, Art in America, July 1997.

-I have studied belief systems as varied as Freemasonry, Gnosticism, the Hermetic Tradition, and Aghori Hinduism, and am especially inspired by West African and African-Diaspora religious-cultural practices.
-I have a continuing research project studying the making and use of ritual pottery of the Ewe people in the Volta Region of Ghana.
+I have studied belief systems as varied as Freemasonry, Gnosticism, the Hermetic Tradition, and Aghori Hinduism, and especially West African and African-Diaspora religious-cultural practices.
+I have a continuing research project studying the making and use of ritual pottery of the Ewe in the Volta Region of Ghana.

 I also collaborate with religious practitioners to make work suited for their unique needs.
-A separate body of installation work establishes authentic settings for ritual pottery.
+Please feel free to email email@example.com for more information.